"Learning gives Creativity,Creativity leads to Thinking, Thinking provides Knowledge, Knowledge makes you Great"

 - A

-node contains an ObservableList of children that are rendered in order whenever this node is rendered.
-AGroup
+Groupnode contains an ObservableList of children that are rendered in order whenever this node is rendered.
+AGroupwill take on the collective bounds of its children and is not directly resizable.

 - Any transform, effect, or state applied to a

-will be applied to all children of that group.
+Groupwill be applied to all children of that group.
 Such transforms and effects will NOT be included in this Group's layout bounds, however if transforms and effects are set directly on children of this Group, those will be included in this Group's layout bounds.

 - By default, a

-will "auto-size" its managed resizable children to their preferred sizes during the layout pass to ensure that Regions and Controls are sized properly as their state changes.
-If an application needs to disable this auto-sizing behavior, then it should setautoSizeChildren
+Groupwill "auto-size" its managed resizable children to their preferred sizes during the layout pass to ensure that Regions and Controls are sized properly as their state changes.
+If an application needs to disable this auto-sizing behavior, then it should setautoSizeChildrentofalseand understand that if the preferred size of the children change, they will not automatically resize (so buyer beware!).

 - Group Example: